Configure Epic

 Turn On the Epic Connector Service

-1. In the Admin Console, select the Service Client where you want to configure Epic.
+1. In the Admin Console, select the Service Agent where you want to configure Epic.

 2. Select the Output Automation tab.

-3. Enter the Domain Name of the Service Client machine.
+3. Enter the Domain Name of the Service Agent machine.

 4. Scroll down to the API & IPP Print Service section and select Enable API Print Service.